 Legal Referencing by Anita Stuhmke is a LexisNexis text that outlines good practice guidelines and is a key text for using AGLC4.
 Correct legal referencing is an essential skill for students, academics and other legal writers.
 This guide explains the ‘hows and whys’ of good legal referencing and writing.
 In this fifth edition, the author discusses how to cite legal and non-legal sources.
 The citation requirements of the fourth edition of the Australian Guide to Legal Citation are clearly explained.
 Additionally, ‘how to’ examples are provided together with a discussion of citation management systems.

-Editors of the Australian Guide to Legal Citation manage this useful Twitter feed.
+Checkout @AGLCTweets - a X (formerly Twitter) feed that is managed by editors of the Australian Guide to Legal Citation .
 It is useful to follow this feed to post any complex referencing questions or to be aware of any updates to the AGLC4.